MatchPoint

 Finding 1: Simplicity

-People want to find similar tennis players to hit with, but platforms are feeling oversaturated as they try to incorporate social media feeds, coaches, and leagues.
+People want to find similar players, but platforms are oversaturated as they incorporate social media feeds, coaches, leagues, and more.

 Finding 2: Accountability

-People are encountering fake accounts and no-shows on the court, leading to a lack of accountability and diminished user engagement within the market.
+People are encountering fake accounts and no-shows on the court, leading to a lack of accountability and engagement.

 User Personas